TBFY/knowledge-graph-API/documentation/documentation.md

     [GET /tender/{id}/document](http://tbfy.librairy.linkeddata.es/kg-api/tender/ocds-0c46vo-0133-001534-2019_Tender_001534-2019_td/document) - Documents of a tender to return - [See query](https://raw.githubusercontent.com/TBFY/knowledge-graph-API/master/resources/tender/document/get.sparql)

+  **Paginated Query**

+   The API allows you to make paginated queries by simply adding the query param `size` and `offset` since they are special variables.

+   To show a list with only 5 organisations, it will be enough to request it this way: [GET /organisation?size=5](http://tbfy.librairy.linkeddata.es/kg-api/organisation?size=5)

+   and if the next page is needed, it is enough using:  [GET /organisation?size=5&offset=1](GET /organisation?size=5&offset=1)

+   When considering paginated queries it is necessary to set the `ORDER` option in the Sparql query.

    The API returns a JSON file for each service implemented.